-Senior solicitor Louise Nelson, in our leading Wills, Probate, Tax & Trusts team, explains why having an up-to-date Will is important and the process for making a Will.
+Associate solicitor Louise Nelson, in our leading Wills, Probate, Tax & Trusts team, explains why having an up-to-date Will is important and the reasons to update yours.

 Why should I make a Will?